chriskyfung/amp-affiliately-jekyll-theme/README.md

 - Set up your _gcse ID_ in `_config.yml`.

 #### Disqus Comments in AMP

-1. Download [this HTML file](https://gitlab.com/chriskyfung/disqus-amp/-/blob/master/public/index.html) and deploy it to another domain or subdoamin.
+1. Download [this HTML file](https://gitlab.com/chriskyfung/disqus-amp/-/blob/master/public/index.html) and deploy it to another domain or subdomain.
 2. Copy the external URL link as the value of `amp_disqus_url` in _config.yml.
 3. Use `amp_disqus_height` to configure the height of \<amp-iframe\> if needed (default is `140`).

 ### Enabling Pagination for Blog Posts

 1. Make a new folder named `blog` in your _root_ directory.
-2. Create an empty HTML file in the new folder and name it to `index.html`.
+2. Create an empty HTML file in the new folder and name it `index.html`.
 3. Copy the following front matter to the HTML file:

    ```yaml